Drizzr/MCG_segmentation/README.md

 ### 7.6.
 Evaluation Process

-The script loads the best model checkpoint, prepares the validation dataset (with augmentations disabled), and processes the data in batches.
+The script loads the best model checkpoint, prepares the test dataset (with augmentations disabled), and processes the data in batches.
 It generates visualizations, computes sample-wise and event-based metrics, and prints the results to the console.

 ## 8. Training Process and Results

 ### 8.1.
 General Training Setup

 - **UNet Models (`-15M`, `-900k`)**: Trained on a combined dataset of all suitable QTDB records and ~60% of LUDB records.
-Validated on the remaining 40% of LUDB.
+Tested on the remaining 40% of LUDB.
 - **Other Models (`DENS`, `MCG-Segmentator`)**: Trained on the QTDB dataset only and tested on the entire LUDB dataset.
 This difference in training data diversity should be considered when comparing performance.
 - **Training Parameters**: Models were trained for up to 100 epochs with AdamW [5], cosine annealing LR, and Focal Loss [6].
 Input sequences were 500 samples (2 seconds at 250 Hz) with an overlap of 400 samples, and data augmentation was applied with a probability of 80% during training.